michellemcao/michellemcao/README.md

 - 👋 Hi, I’m @michellemcao
 - 👀 I’m interested in music and art.
-- 🌱 I’m currently learning computer science principles.
+- 🌱 I’m currently learning computer science.
 - 💞️ I’m looking to collaborate on beginner code or art.

 <!---